MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

      - No
      - ``true``
    * - bar.javadoc.dir
-     - Path of the directory containing the generated javadoc.
+     - Path of the folder containing the generated javadoc.
      - No
      - ``${target}/javadoc``
    * - bar.javadoc.stylesheet.file